On quasi-isospectrality of potentials and Riemannian manifolds: Introduction

-Our main motivation is to look at different generalisations of the concept of isospectrality and see which properties of isospectral sets still hold for these weaker notions.
-In this paper we consider the concept of quasi-isospectral potentials as it was introduced by Bilotta et al in \cite{BILOTTA20171050}.
-Ißn section \ref{sec:Quasi-Iso} we explain the construction of isospectral potentials on finite intervals.
-A natural question that arises is whether there are potentials that are isospectral but under different boundary conditions.
-In section \ref{sec:Examples} we exhibit two examples where this happens.
+Our main motivation was to study generalisations of the concept of isospectrality and to see which of the properties of isospectral sets of potentials still hold for these weaker notions.
+In this paper, we consider the concept of quasi-isospectral potentials as it was introduced by Bilotta et al in \cite{BILOTTA20171050}.
+However, here we introduce the notion of quasi-isospectrality in a slightly more general setting. \begin{definition} Let $T_1$, $T_2$ be two closed self-adjoint linear operators defined on Hilbert spaces $\cH_1$, $\cH_2$, respectively.
+Assume that each of them has a compact resolvent and a discrete spectrum.
+We say that $T_1$ and $T_2$ are {\it quasi-isospectral} if their spectra are the same, with the exception of one of the eigenvalues.
+The two differing eigenvalues must lie in a prescribed interval of fixed length that contains no other eigenvalues of either operator. \end{definition}

+Refinements of this definition are given depending on the concrete setting.
+For example, if we consider the Sturm-Liouville eigenvalue problem with Dirichlet boundary conditions,

+with $q$ a continuous function on $[0,1]$, and if we denote the corresponding operator by $\cT_q$, we can define quasi-isospectral potentials as follows:

+\begin{definition} Two potentials $q_1$ and $q_2$ are called quasi-isospectral if the corresponding operators $\cT_{q_1}$ and $\cT_{q_2}$ are quasi-isospectral. \end{definition}

+In Section~\ref{sec:Quasi-Iso} we explain the construction of quasi-isospectral potentials on finite intervals.
+A natural question that arises is whether there are potentials that are isospectral, but the boundary conditions are different.
+In Section~\ref{sec:Examples}, we exhibit two examples in which this happens.
+In Section~\ref{s:cimap}, we briefly review some compactness results for Riemannian manifolds and for Schr\"odinger operators on closed manifolds and planar domains.

-Finally, in section \ref{sec:Results}, we apply the concept of quasi-isospectrality to potentials on closed manifolds.
-In this case we prove that the heat invariants $a_j$ of quasi-spectral potentials are the same for $j<1+n/2$.
-As for quasi-spectral Sturm-Liouville potentials on a closed interval with Dirichlet boundary conditions, we obtain that the mean value of the potentials on the interval should be the same.
+Finally, in sections~\ref{s:qiRm} and~\ref{sec:Results}, which contain most of the original results of this paper, we apply the concept of quasi-isospectrality to compact Riemannian manifolds and to potentials on compact manifolds, respectively.
+The main result of this part is Theorem~\ref{thm:qiRmnb-hi}, where we establish that quasi-isospectral closed manifolds of odd dimension are, in fact, isospectral.
+We also generalize several compactness results that hold for isospectral potentials on closed manifolds to the quasi-isospectral setting.
+We obtain these results through an analysis of the heat trace and the heat invariants.
+Finally, for quasi-isospectral Sturm–Liouville operators on a closed interval with Dirichlet boundary conditions, we show that the mean value of the potentials over the interval must be the same.

+A brief note on the notation: in some parts of this paper, $g$ denotes a Riemannian metric on a manifold, while in others, the same letter $g$ denotes an eigenfunction of a boundary value problem on an interval.
+Although this may seem confusing at first glance, the context in each section makes the intended meaning of $g$ clear.
+The same holds for the letter $h$.